Transmission/Communication Medium or Channel:

 4) These cables are much lighter than the copper cables

-5) These cables are more immune to tapping than the copper cables.
+5) These cables are more immune to tapping than copper cables.

 Disadvantages:

 • They are fragile and more vulnerable to damage.
-If we bend fiber optic cables beyond a limit, it will break.
+If we bend fiber optic cables beyond a limit, they will break.

 • High manufacturing cost.

-• Setup/installation cost is high i.e. It needs costly splicing/joining tools or machines.
+• The setup/installation cost is high, i.e., it needs costly splicing/joining tools or machines.
 The cables and interfaces used are relatively expensive.

 • Fiber optic cables are difficult to splice/join.